Overview Getting Here What to Bring Health & Accessibility Communication Application & Cost Schedules Location Climate

 Shasta Abbey is a Buddhist monastery in the Serene Reflection Meditation (Soto Zen) Tradition.
 A monastery of the Order of Buddhist Contemplatives, it was founded by Rev. Master Jiyu-Kennett in 1970 as a training place for Buddhist monastics and a place of practice for lay people.
 We offer the Dharma to all who wish to come.

 There are three ways to come to the Abbey for the first time: attending a Sunday morning ceremony and Dharma talk, joining us for a Meditation Sunday which offers meditation instruction, or participating in an Introductory Retreat.
-Please email the Guestmaster or call in advance if you are coming to the Abbey for the first time.
 We will be glad to offer you a short tour and orientation on Sundays.
-Please see the First Visit section for the appropriate next steps if you are new to the Abbey.
+Please see the First Visit section for more detail; and call or email the Guestmaster in advance if you are coming to the Abbey for the first time.

 The means of training are thousandfold, but pure meditation must be done.